RSS

 2. Now, compare the average selling price to the listing price.
 Consider this when making your offer.

 3. Make sure you visit several other listings in the area.
 How does your choice compare to the others on the market?
 Is the home you’re considering in a similar shape?
 Better sited?
 Bigger, smaller, better style, better landscaping, etc.?
-These factors will help you determine how much you should pay for your home vs. how much others paid for similar homes in the neighbourhood.
+These factors will help you determine how much to pay for your home compared with what others paid for similar homes in the neighbourhood.

 4. Look at the average market times for listings in the area.

-Now, you may or may not be ready to make an offer!
+You may or may not be ready to make an offer.

 Before Buying a Home Essentials